 After 6 months, the building was transformed.
 A new water source was installed (No actual creek water is used in the brewing process.)
 A new drainage system went in, gas lines and a new electric service were also installed.
 Then the brewing equipment was built and our first brew was born!

-We grew some of our own hops on our property -- Cascade, Willamette, and Centennial varieties.
-We used the remaining silo from the former farmstead as a support structure for the hop vines, and we put the grandkids to work in August to help harvest them.
+We grow some of our own hops on our property -- Cascade, Willamette, and Centennial varieties.
+We use the remaining silo from the former farmstead as a support structure for the hop vines, and we put the grandkids to work in August to help harvest them.

 We also have black walnut, wild pear, crab apple, and mulberry trees on our property.
-The fruit provided an interesting flavor to some of our beers (if we managed to harvest them before the birds and squirrels got to them).
+The fruit provides an interesting flavor to some of our beers (if we manage to harvest them before the birds and squirrels get to them).

 For the remainder of 2016, we hosted several successful beer tasting events on our property to raise money for various charities while we waited for our federal, state, and municipal licenses to clear.
-In early 2017, we decided to rent commercial premises in New Lenox and use the milk house as a “test kitchen” to experiment with recipes.
+In early 2017, we decided to rent commercial premises in the Village of New Lenox and use the milk house as a “test kitchen” to experiment with recipes.